 GPS 1 antenna is mounted directly above the passenger compartment.
-If the optional XM system is installed, a combination GPS1/XM antenna is installed in this location.
+If the optional XM system is installed, a combination GPS 1/ XM antenna is installed in this location.
 GPS 2 antenna is mounted just forward of the baggage compartment window.
+Serials 2127 and subs:, a combination GPS 2 / Iridium antenna is installed in this location.
 These antennas are connected to the two GPS receivers contained in the Integrated Avionics Units.

-The optional Traffic System antenna is mounted just above the pilot/copilot compartment.
+The optional Traffic System antenna is mounted just above the pilot/ copilot compartment.

-If the Garmin GTS 800 Series Traffic Advisory System is installed, a second blade-type antenna is located on the bottom RH side of the airplane just forward of the baggage compartment.
+If the Avidyne TAS or Garmin GTS 800 Series TAS is installed, a second blade-type antenna is located on the bottom RH side of the airplane just forward of the baggage compartment.

-The optional The Weather System antenna is mounted directly above the passenger compartment.
+The optional Lightning Detection antenna is mounted directly above the passenger compartment.